Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $475 $475

-Sales for this sculpture were strong.
-She was quite popular.
+Sales for this sculpture were strong as she was quite popular.
 As late as Fall 1977, the price list indicated no reduction in her declared issue of 750.
 However, the 1977 Spring price list shows 500 and the 1978 catalog states a final issue of 500.
 This was a clerical error that was carried forward to the 1979 catalog.
 Documented sales on the secondary market record numbers 512, 525, 535, 537, 561, 562 and 665 all having been sold since the year 2000.
 While it is possible the edition was reduced slightly, historical records with pictures indicate at least 665 copies were produced.
-As other pieces are sold in the future, if numbered between 665 and 750, this issue can be noted as an erroneous entry on the alphabetical listing.
+As other pieces are sold in the future, if numbered between 665 and 750, this issue is an erroneous entry on the alphabetical listing.

 No companion piece was created to compliment Mary, Mary.
 The fact she was created from a nursery rhyme that includes no companion is obviously the main reason.
-However, one can imagine how a boy in green with a straw hat might have looked in creating a pair.
+However, one can imagine how a boy in green with a straw hat might have looked to create a pair.

 While this is not a particularly delicate piece and not prone to being easily damaged, at least a few copies have been sold on the secondary market with damage to the flowers and greenery in her hands.
 This type of damage most often occurs due to improper handling with misplaced fingers or thumbs applying enough pressure to snap pieces off.